-I studied Schillinger Studies in depth for over 5 years with a student of Joseph Schillinger.
+Studied Schillinger Studies (theory) in depth for over 6 years with a student of Joseph Schillinger.

 The College Music Society promotes music teaching and learning, musical creativity and expression, research and dialogue, and diversity and interdisciplinary interaction.
 A consortium of college, conservatory, university, and independent musicians and scholars interested in all disciplines of music, the Society provides leadership and serves as an agent of change by addressing concerns facing music in higher education.